MAX-POLKOVNIK/DroidInjector/README.md

 Simple injection tool for Xamarin.Android inspired by Cheeseknife and Butterknife.

-## Runtime injection via Reflection.

-It is slower than compile time injection but still fast.
-If you want to use compile time injection see section 'Compile time injection'.

 ### Install

 Find package on Nuget or

-`PM> Install-Package Polkovnik.DroidInjector -Version 0.1.1`
+`PM> Install-Package Polkovnik.DroidInjector.Fody -Version 0.1.4 `

 ### Usage